2018 Swiss Indoors

 The 2018 Swiss Indoors was a men's tennis tournament played on indoor hard courts.
-It was the 49th edition of the event, and part of the 500 series of the 2018 ATP World Tour.
+It was the 49th edition of the tournament, and part of the 500 series of the 2018 ATP World Tour.
 It was held at the St. Jakobshalle in Basel, Switzerland, from 22 October through 28 October 2018.
-First-seeded Roger Federer won the singles title.
+First-seeded Roger Federer won his ninth singles title at the event.